snowplow/docker-snowplow/example/README.md

 ## Introduction

-This Docker Compose example bundles the following components in two distinct containers:
+This Docker Compose example bundles the following Snowplow components in two distinct containers:

 - [Scala Stream Collector][ssc]
 - [Stream Enrich][se]

-As is, the configuration files make the following assumptions regarding Kinesis streams:

-- The `snowplow-raw` stream exists and is used to store the collected events
-- The `snowplow-enriched` stream exists and is used to store the enriched events
-- The `snowplow-bad` stream exists and is used to store the events which failed validation

-All those streams being located in `us-east-1`.
-To authenticate the components, the [DefaultAWSCredentialsProviderChain][dacpc] is used.

-Feel free to modify those configuration files to suit your needs.
+Additionally, they make use of [NSQ][nsq] topics to store events, the NSQ components are running in three different containers:

+- nsqd: the daemon in charge of receiving, queueing and delivering messages
+- nsqlookupd: the daemon taking care of managing who produces and consumes what
+- nsqadmin: a web UI to perform administrative tasks as well as giving an overview of the NSQ topology

 ## Usage

-Once you have configured the configuration files to your liking, you can launch those two components
+Once you have modified the configuration files to your liking, you can launch those two components
 with:

 ```bash